szumaster3/game/README.md

   > Default value: `exp_multiplier = 1.0` This is the global experience rate used by the server.
   > Per-player experience rate (save-based):
-  > You can override the experience rate for a specific player by editing their save file.
+  > You can override the experience rate by editing the player save file.

 #### Steps: